scott-wilson/openchecks/bindings/python/docs/source/index.rst

 ..
-Untitled Checks Framework documentation master file, created by sphinx-quickstart on Mon Dec 26 15:16:42 2022.
+Open Checks Framework documentation master file, created by sphinx-quickstart on Mon Dec 26 15:16:42 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Untitled Checks Framework's documentation!
+Welcome to the Open Checks Framework's documentation!
 =====================================================

 .. toctree::